amarawi/heat-templates/mysql/README.md

 ### Use [mysqldump](http://dev.mysql.com/doc/refman/5.5/en/mysqldump.html)

-This backup method use SQL statements to backup and resotre.
+This backup method use SQL statements to backup and restore.

 ```shell
 # to backup